 “Billionaires are experts in social distancing,” Alicé Nascimento, director of policy and research for New York Communities for Change, told The New York Post.
 “They’ve chosen to live in their own world and are separate from realities of everyday people and the people whose lives they have a tremendous impact on.”

 As the pandemic continued to rage, Schwarzman and Blackstone aimed their sights on California’s Proposition 21, the statewide ballot measure that allows communities to put limits on sky-rocketing rent increases.
 Quietly, Blackstone delivered $7 million to the California Business Roundtable Issues PAC in June 2020.
-The Issues PAC then funneled big bucks to No on Prop 21: Californians to Protect Affordable Housing: a $1.5 million contribution on August 14, $1 million on September 4, and $1 million on September 11.
+The Issues PAC then funneled big bucks to No on Prop 21: Californians to Protect Affordable Housing, totaling $7,250,000 million by October 30.

-Housing activists expect the California Business Roundtable Issues PAC to funnel more of Blackstone’s money to the No on Prop 21 campaign.
-Just like with California’s Prop 10 in 2018, Schwarzman and Blackstone are again using their tremendous power and wealth to undermine policies that would improve access to affordable housing.
+Just like with California’s Prop 10 in 2018, Schwarzman and Blackstone are using their tremendous power and wealth to undermine policies that would improve access to affordable housing.

 Part IV: Reining In Schwarzman